Realtor Agency Relationships

 Transaction Broker Agency Relationship

-As a transaction Broker, the real estate sales associate and the Broker will still account for all funds, deal honestly and fairly and disclose all known material facts that affects the value of your real property, these duties will never change, no matter the relationship.
+As a transaction Broker, the real estate sales associate and the Broker will still account for all funds.
+In addition, they shall deal honestly and fairly, and disclose all known material facts that affect the value of your real property.
+Thus, these duties will never change, no matter the relationship.
+Additionally, the transaction broker will still have added duties they must abide by, which we have listed below.

-- Use skill, care and diligence
+- Use skill, care, and diligence

 - Present all offers and Counter Offers